AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-51/acsd-61195-empty-cart-on-final-graphql-page.md

 ---
-title: "ACSD-61195: Cart [!DNL GraphQL] request fails to return items on final page"
+title: "ACSD-61195: Cart GraphQL request fails to return items on final page"
-description: Apply the ACSD-61195 patch to fix the Adobe Commerce issue where no cart items are returned on the last page for the cart [!DNL GraphQL] request.
+description: Apply the ACSD-61195 patch to fix the Adobe Commerce issue where no cart items are returned on the last page for the cart GraphQL request.
 feature: GraphQL
 role: Admin, Developer
 ---
-# ACSD-61195: Cart [!DNL GraphQL] request fails to return items on final page
+# ACSD-61195: Cart GraphQL request fails to return items on final page

-The ACSD-61195 patch fixes the issue where no cart items are returned on the last page for the cart [!DNL GraphQL] request.
+The ACSD-61195 patch fixes the issue where no cart items are returned on the last page for the cart GraphQL request.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](https://experienceleague.adobe.com/docs/commerce-operations/tools/quality-patches-tool/usage.html) 1.1.51 is installed.
 The patch ID is ACSD-61195.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions